numpy/numpy/doc/neps/nep-0019-rng-policy.rst

 The current proposal solves all of these problems.
 All current usages of ``RandomState`` will continue to work in perpetuity, though some may be discouraged through documentation.
 Unit tests can continue to use the full complement of ``RandomState`` methods.
-Mixed ``RandomState/RandomGenerator`` code can safely share the common basic RNG state.
-Unmodified ``RandomState`` code can make use of the new features of alternative basic RNGs like settable streams.
+Mixed ``RandomState/Generator`` code can safely share the common BitGenerator state.
+Unmodified ``RandomState`` code can make use of the new features of alternative BitGenerators like settable streams.